 /ultrareview 456 # review GitHub PR #456

-Claude Code supports multiple scheduling patterns. /loop creates session-scoped recurring checks while Claude Code is running. /schedule is the conversational entry point for cloud scheduled tasks that persist independently of your local terminal — each run clones your repo fresh, executes autonomously, and can push branches or open PRs.
-Create tasks via /schedule, the web UI at claude.ai, or the desktop app.
-Frequency options include hourly, daily, weekdays, and weekly, with custom cron expressions available via /schedule update (minimum interval: 1 hour).
-Use them to monitor services, generate reports, or perform recurring maintenance:
+Claude Code supports multiple scheduling layers. /loop creates session-scoped recurring checks while Claude Code is running.
+Routines are cloud-backed scheduled tasks that persist independently of your local terminal — each run clones your repo fresh, executes autonomously, and can push branches or open PRs.

 /loop 5m check if the build succeeded and summarize any failures